Skip to table of contents

 During the summer session, if a final examination is to be given, it must be administered during the final regular class period, or the final two class periods if additional time is required, as long as the final exam does not exceed two hours in length.

-3.8.8 - Grading System
+4.8.8 - Grading System Updated: 8/13/2024

 The grades awarded are A, B, C, D, F, I, S, U, W, X, Y, AS, AU, AW, EX, and under certain conditions, H, P, and NP.
 The passing grades used are A, B, C, and under certain conditions, H, P, and S. The grade of "D" is the lowest grade for which credit is given in any undergraduate college.
 This means that although in the judgment of the instructor credit should be allowed for the course, the degree will not be conferred upon a student whose work is all of that level.
 In the Graduate College, however, the grade of "D" is failing insofar as credit toward a degree is concerned, but credit in the course will be recorded to be used only to satisfy prerequisite requirements and/or requirements for certificates.
 Non-passing grades are F, U, and NP.
 The grade of "W" (withdrawal) is a neutral grade assigned when the student is passing at the time of withdrawal.
 A student who withdraws from a course with failing grades will receive the grade of "F."

 The grade of "S" (satisfactory) is a neutral passing grade.
 The grade of "U" (unsatisfactory) is used to indicate that no credit will be given for the course.
-These grades may be used for seminar courses; provided they are taught on a noncompetitive basis and all students in the class are graded on this basis.
+These grades may be used for seminar courses, provided they are taught on a noncompetitive basis and all students in the class are graded on this basis.
 The "S" grade is the only passing grade accepted for special problem courses, individual research, and directed reading courses.

 An "X" is a neutral conditional grade indicating that satisfactory progress is being made and may only be used for thesis and dissertation research courses 5980 and 6980.
 It is a complete grade whenever the final entry is either "S" (satisfactory) or "U" (unsatisfactory).
 An intermediate grade of "U" indicating unsatisfactory progress in thesis or dissertation research may be given if circumstances warrant.